uncatcrea/q-android/authentication/readme.txt

 For example, to use the top-login-form and premium-posts modules, add the following to the "define" statement of functions.js: define([..., 'theme/authentication/js/top-login-form', 'theme/authentication/js/premium-posts', ...])

-No need to include the js/common moule, it is already included by other modules.
+No need to include the js/common module, it is already included by other modules.